 5 Madhav Sai

-This is how we can use LINQ ToDictionary() method to convert list / collection items to new dictionary object in c#, vb.net with example.
+This is how we can use LINQ ToDictionary() method to convert list/collection items to new dictionary objects in c#, vb.net with example.